nixnull/agoranomic.github.io/index.md

 ## Why Agora?

-While there are other nomics, Agora has a special place in the history of nomic.
-At **27 years old**, it's the longest running nomic.
+At **27 years old**, Agora is the longest running nomic.
 It has also seen around **200 players** come and go, with an average of 15-20 at any given time.
 Some players have been playing for more than a decade.
-This long life means Agora has seen over **8000 proposals** and **2600 rules** enacted, amended, and/or repealed.
+Agora has been around for a long time, and plans to stay.

-Agora is purely egalitarian.
-The rules shy away from too much power for experienced players (known as Gerontocracy); long participation and notable contributions are rewarded with official recognition, not special privilege.
+Agora is egalitarian.
+The rules shy away from giving power to experienced players; long participation and notable contributions are rewarded with official recognition, not special privilege.
 Players are able to participate from the moment they join, and all voices are respected in all discussions.
 As a symbol of its idealism (and a quirk of the time and place it originates from) Agora uses the Spivak pronoun system (e/em/eir/eirs) for all persons.

 History and idealism aside, Agora is a game, and we try to have fun together.
 It's also a warm and supportive community, consisting of both